qutip/qutip/doc/guide/dynamics/dynamics-floquet.rst

 Pre-computing the Floquet modes for one period
 ----------------------------------------------

-When evaluating the Floquet states or the wavefunction at many points in time it is useful to pre-compute the Floquet modes for the first period of the driving with the required resolution.
+When evaluating the Floquet states or the wavefunction at many points in time it is useful to pre-compute the Floquet modes for the first period of the driving with the required times.
-In QuTiP the function :func:`qutip.floquet.floquet_modes_table` calculates a table of Floquet modes which later can be used together with the function :func:`qutip.floquet.floquet_modes_t_lookup` to efficiently lookup the Floquet mode at an arbitrary time.
+The list of times to pre-compute modes for may be passed to :class:`FloquetBasis` using `precompute=tlist`, and then `:meth:`FloquetBasis.from_floquet_basis` and :meth:`FloquetBasis.to_floquet_basis` can be used to efficiently retrieve the wave function at the pre-computed times.
-The following example illustrates how the example from the previous section can be solved more efficiently using these functions for pre-computing the Floquet modes.
+The following example illustrates how the example from the previous section can be solved more efficiently using these functions for pre-computing the Floquet modes:

 .. plot:: guide/scripts/floquet_ex2.py
    :width: 4.0in